Home / ELVEFLOW COMMUNITY / ART & SCIENCE PROJECTS / Inside flowers, microfluidics!

 Explore the movement of water – on the micro-scale!

 Flow on the micro-scale can be hard to see!
-A classic tool to help visualize tiny channels and the fluid inside is food dye.
+A classic tool to help visualise very small channels and the fluid inside is food dye.
 For example, the small channels in plants are visible in the cut end of a celery stalk after soaking in water mixed with food dye.
 A similar experiment can be done using flowers with some fun results.

 Activity: Microfluidics and multi-coloured roses